 1.2.3 Connected Community: Use enhanced marketing (e.g. virtual park tours, interactive website, community scavenger hunts with QR codes, etc.) and improved wayfinding signage to increase awareness of the City's parks and facilities resources throughout the City.
 Enhance wayfinding and entry signage at all entries to parks with multiple access points.
-On the City website, incorporate maps and additional photos to increase awareness of the City's parks and facilities.
+On the City website, incorporate maps and additional photos to increase awareness of the City's parks of the City's parks and facilities.